Cincinnati Chili Recipe

 • 40 minute Insanity plyo

-I’ve decided that even though its only 56 degrees right now, no matter what the temperature is today, I am swimming outside – only a couple weeks before the outdoor pool closes for the season!
+I’ve decided that even though it’s only 56 degrees right now, no matter what the temperature is today, I am swimming outside – only a couple weeks before the outdoor pool closes for the season!

 Don’t forget to send me any “ask Tony anything” questions by the end of today – I’ll post his answers tomorrow.